pldn/LDWizard-old/README.md

 #### Export transformation output

 The transformed CSV data is made available for download in TriG.
-The LDWizard will export TriG as this format is better readable when opened.
+The LD Wizard will export TriG as this format is better readable when opened.
 First time users will likely open their transformed files and harder to read formats such as N-Quads and N-Triples will harder to understand.
 TriG is able to include the graph component, so TriG is able to return complete RDF.
 Initially we will not allow the graph component to be set in LD Wizard, as this is normally thought of as an expert feature.

 #### Export transformation script

-Due to the limitations of the LDWizard as a client-side application, the ETL script inside the browser is limited to a max set of rows and columns.
-To use the transformation script outside of the LDWizard an export component will be made available.
+Due to the limitations of the LD Wizard as a client-side application, the ETL script inside the browser is limited to a max set of rows and columns.
+To use the transformation script outside of the LD Wizard an export component will be made available.
 The export component allows the results of an LD Wizard transformation to be stored in simple text files.
 The text files are formatted in such a way that they allow direct reuse in more advanced Linked Data transformation tools.

-- To use the script the user designed in the LDWizard outside of the LDWizard.
+- To use the script the user designed in the LD Wizard outside of the LD Wizard.
-- To improve/change and understand the transformation steps of the LDWizard.
+- To improve/change and understand the transformation steps of the LD Wizard.
-- To import to the ETL-script for a different CSV in the LDWizard.
+- To import to the ETL-script for a different CSV in the LD Wizard.

-The LDWizard will be able to export the transformation script into different languages.
-The LDWizard will make it possible to export the ETL-script into ([RATT (RDF All The Things)](https://www.npmjs.com/package/@triply/ratt), [RMLeditor](https://rml.io/tools/rmleditor/) or [CoW](https://github.com/clariah/cow/wiki)) language.
+The LD Wizard will be able to export the transformation script into different languages.
+The LD Wizard will make it possible to export the ETL-script into ([RATT (RDF All The Things)](https://www.npmjs.com/package/@triply/ratt), [RMLeditor](https://rml.io/tools/rmleditor/) or [CoW](https://github.com/clariah/cow/wiki)) language.
 The default exportation language will be [RATT (RDF All The Things)](https://www.npmjs.com/package/@triply/ratt)

 **Priority: High**

 ### 4.3.2 Stimulus/Response Sequences

-Stimulus: The user selects an export transformation script language.<br>
+- *The user selects an export transformation script language.*
-Response: The user the transformation script can now be exported in the selected language.
+  The user the transformation script can now be exported in the selected language.

-Stimulus: The user sends a request to the export transformation script.<br>
+- *The user sends a request to the export transformation script.*
-Response: The user will receive a window to specify the location to where the transformation script is stored.
+  The user will receive a window to specify the location to where the transformation script is stored.
 The transformation script is stored in the selected language (default [RATT](https://www.npmjs.com/package/@triply/ratt)).

-Stimulus: The user sends a request to the export transformation output.<br>
+- *The user sends a request to the export transformation output.*
-Response: The user will receive a window to specify the location to where the transformation output is stored.
+  The user will receive a window to specify the location to where the transformation output is stored.

-Stimulus: The user sends a request to the export source file.<br>
+- *The user sends a request to the export source file.*
-Response: The user will receive a window to specify the location to where the source file is stored.
+  The user will receive a window to specify the location to where the source file is stored.

 ### 4.3.3 Functional Requirements